chikuzen/BucketMedian/readme.txt

 What's this ? :
-    BucketMedian is an implementation of spatial median fileter adapting bucket(counting) sort algorithm.
+    BucketMedian is an implementation of spatial median filter adapting bucket(counting) sort algorithm.

 Requirement: